-The AFS Genetics Section provides three ongoing awards each year, including the Stevan Phelps Memorial Award, the James E. Wright Graduate Award (applications due 19 July 2018), and the Genetics Section Early Career Award (nominations due date TBD for 2018).
+The AFS Genetics Section provides three ongoing awards each year, including the Stevan Phelps Memorial Award, the James E. Wright Graduate Award (applications due 8 June 2018), and the Genetics Section Early Career Award (nominations due 30 June 2018).
 See below for descriptions of these awards, our current awardees, and application information.
 To peruse our past awardees (2014 to present), click this link.
 Please also see our Hall of Excellence for instructions on nominating professionals who have made outstanding contributions to our field (nominations due annually on 15 April).

 Stevan Phelps Memorial Award